StephanWels/dev-portfolio/README.md

 #### Role
 Fullstack Software Developer
 #### Responsibilities
-* development of domain specific microservices
+* Development of domain specific microservices
-* optimization of the in-house search and matching engine with Apache Solr
+* Optimization of the in-house search and matching engine with Apache Solr
-* e2E-Tests with Selenium and Cypress
+* E2E-Tests with Selenium and Cypress
-* frontend development with Angular 6 and Angular Material Components
+* Frontend development with Angular 6 and Angular Material Components
-* bootstrapping a dockerized CI/CD environment
+* Bootstrapping a dockerized CI/CD environment
-* installation and configuration of a monitoring system using ELK and Grafana/Prometheus
+* Installation and configuration of a monitoring system using ELK and Grafana/Prometheus

 #### Tech Stack